 The only way to be certain of pregnancy is to take a test.
-Most pregnancy tests claim to be up to 99 percent accurate, though accuracy depends on many factors, such as timing and following the instructions correctly.
+Most pregnancy tests claim to be

 After a woman becomes pregnant, the level of the hormone hCG starts to rise.
 If a person takes a test too early, the levels may not yet be detectable.

 To increase the accuracy of a pregnancy test, wait until after a missed period and take the test in the morning, when the urine is less diluted.

 Many shops, pharmacies, and doctors’ offices offer pregnancy tests.
 A doctor can also confirm pregnancy with an ultrasound scan.

 Pregnancy tests are also available to purchase online.

 Feeling warm or having occasional hot flushes can be an early sign of pregnancy.
 Anyone who suspects that they are pregnant should take a test or see a doctor.

 Feeling feverish can be a regular result of changes during pregnancy.
 However, a pregnant woman with a temperature of 100°F or higher should contact a doctor, who can check for underlying causes and monitor the health of the fetus.
 This is especially important if the fever accompanies other symptoms of illness.

 Developing a fever during pregnancy can harm the fetus.
 With a medical evaluation, a healthcare professional can determine the extent of the risk.